New Technology for Vermont’s Oldest Industry

 About the Vermont Forest Industry Network

 Vermont’s forest products industry generates an annual economic output of $1.4 billion and supports 10,500 jobs in forestry, logging, processing, specialty woodworking, construction and wood heating.
 Forest-based recreation adds an additional $1.9 billion and 10,000 jobs to Vermont’s economy.
 The Vermont Forest Industry Network creates the space for industry professionals from across the entire supply chain and trade association partners throughout the state to build stronger relationships and collaboration throughout the industry, including helping to promote new and existing markets for Vermont wood products, from high-quality furniture to construction material to thermal biomass products such as chips and pellets.
 Learn more or join at www.vsjf.org.
-For COVID-19 updates from the Vermont Department of Forests, Parks and Recreation, please visit FPR COVID-19 Response.

 Read More Stories Like This: